-The results obtained enabled the company for the second year running to distribute of a dividend, equal to \notin 0.038 per share.
-In our view this is the just reward for shareholders after a satisfactory year but it is also a sign of confidence in the future prospects of the group.
+The results obtained enabled the company to distribute for the second year running a dividend of € 0.014 per share, unchanged from 2015.
+This is, in our view, the just remuneration for shareholders after a satisfactory year but is also a sign of confidence in the future prospects of the group

-The objective of creating value, which has always been the main mission of the group, naturally goes beyond the results of a single year.
-CIR has traditionally been a long-term investor.
-For us creating value means taking initiatives, adopting ways of conduct and, in general, a way of doing business that enables the company to operate successfully in its various markets and obtain results that are sustainable over time.
+The aim of creating value, which is the principal mission of COFIDE, obviously goes beyond the results of a single year.
+For us creating value is synonymous with doing business with a long-term perspective to enable the company to operate successfully in the markets in which it is present and to obtain results that are sustainable over time.